naren123456/T46PF1-app/README-ReactJs.md

 ## Frontend Features Implemented
 1.UI has been implemted for login and signup page using React JS( UI Microservice - https://ui.arrowroot86.hasura-app.io/).
 2.The login page expects user to enter a username(mail/mobile) and password of atleast 8 characters length.
 If the user has not been registered, then he can signup in the signup page.

-3. The UI sends the login or signup request to backend in json format and gets response back from the backend, then alerts the user whether login is successful or not.
+3.The UI sends the login or signup request to backend in json format and gets response back from the backend, then alerts the user whether login is successful or not.

 ## Backend Features Implemented
 1. Backend has been implemented using Python Flask(App microservice - https://app.arrowroot86.hasura-app.io/)